The Double Drive Time Law

 - Exception 2: When multiple shipments are sent on one piece of equipment, the total time taken into account should include loading and unloading time plus 25 minutes of driving for each shipment.
 This ensures that all packages are delivered in a timely manner.
 Carrier agreement.

 - Exception 3: When it comes to split pickup, split delivery, or a combination of both, the time utilized must be calculated in compliance with the guidelines enumerated in Items 148, 152, or 156, respectively.

 Key Points: What Is The Double Drive Time Law?

 Here are the major points about the double drive time law.
 If you have any questions about it, do not hesitate to give the Moving Authority team a phone call.
 If you have questions, please call our office: (702) 333-2430

 - The double drive time law applies to the transportation of household goods from one location to another in California.

-- It prohibits any moving company from charging for more than two hours of total drive-time for each move, regardless of the actual driving time.
+- It prohibits any moving company from charging for more than two hours of total drive time for each move, regardless of the actual driving time.

-- The law also requires a written estimate provided to customers before the move; this must include both an itemized list and cost breakdown.
+- The law also requires a written estimate provided to customers before the move; this must include both an itemized list and a cost breakdown.

 - Moving companies are not allowed to charge extra fees or surcharges that were not previously agreed upon with the customer.